r3b3l/AFNetworkingXCTestFail/README.md

 # AFNetworkingXCTestFail
-Project for reproducing an EXC_BAD_ACCESS error occurring with AFNetworking under XCTest's.

 Under some conditions an EXC_BAD_ACCESS occurs in AFHTTPRequestSerializer -init int this code block:
 ```
 for (NSString *keyPath in AFHTTPRequestSerializerObservedKeyPaths()) {